RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 A disadvantage of using a magical getter and setter is that your IDE will not be able to autosuggest property names as you type.
-Therefore it is good practice to use a [DocBlock](https://www.phpdoc.org/docs/latest/references/phpdoc/basic-syntax.html) comment to indicate the magical properties that you know are used in your model:
+Therefore it is good practice to use a [DocBlock](https://www.phpdoc.org/docs/latest/references/phpdoc/basic-syntax.html) comment to indicate properties that you know are available in your model:

 ``` php
 /**